jamesplotts/MDMImageGenerator/README.md

 # MDMImageGenerator
 Exports 4 Isometric and 1 Topdown view of a *.STL 3D object file to PNG format.
-Works with OpenForge tiles.

 This project aims to create a utility to generate isometric and top-down PNG images of *.STL (Stereolithography) object files.